ismael2001/MBR/steam.md

 # Installing Steam on Fedora

-These instructions are currently for Fedora 24.
-I'll update them over the releases if anything changes.

 Before you follow these, make sure you have [RPM Fusion](http://rpmfusion.org/Configuration) installed.

 ## Open a terminal